 Agricultural purposes: Set-aside scheme

-‘Set-aside’ is a scheme designed to reduce the production of arable crops.
+‘Set-aside’ was a scheme designed to reduce the production of arable crops.
 It was introduced in 1988.
-Farmers in the scheme agree to set-aside (that is to stop using for any kind of agricultural production) a percentage (originally at least 20%) of the land they have been using for growing agricultural crops.
-In return they receive annual compensation payments.
+Farmers in the scheme agreed to set-aside (that is to stop using for any kind of agricultural production) a percentage (originally at least 20%) of the land they had been using for growing agricultural crops.
+In return they received annual compensation payments.

-You can accept that arable land set-aside to permanent or rotational fallow is both
+While the scheme was in operation we accepted that arable land set-aside to permanent or rotational fallow was both

 - agricultural property (IHTM24030) within the meaning of sIHTA84/S115 (2), and

-- occupied for the purposes of agriculture within the meaning of IHTA84/S117 during the currency of the set-aside agreement relating to that land.
-This ruling does not apply to land set-aside for any other purpose.
+- occupied for the purposes of agriculture within the meaning of IHTA84/S117 during the period of the set-aside agreement relating to that land.
+It did not apply to land set-aside for any other purpose.